bzshang/af-concurrency-samples/README.md

 for this PISystems instance.
 Overloads of the various AF SDK methods will key off of an AF object to determine which cache should be used when retrieving metadata from AF.
-In this example, we populate the _relativeFrom_ argument to AFObject.FindObject with an object, which causes our test element to be separately retrieved and cached within the scopes of two different PISystems instances.
+In this example, we populate the _relativeFrom_ argument to AFObject.FindObject, which causes our test element to be separately retrieved and cached within the scopes of two different PISystems instances.
 We therefore now have two separate .NET objects, both of which belong to the current user, and both of which refer to the same element in AF.

 In the _Shorthand_ region, we demonstrate the exact same property using an extension method designed to simplify retrieving an object from